paulmillr/dotfiles/README.md

 # Dotfiles
-Colourful & robust OS X configuration files and utilities.
+Colourful & robust macOS configuration files and utilities.

 Installation is done with simple command set (see “building system from scratch” for setup of new system):